Medication at School

 LVA Behavior Expectations

-Students and parents/guardians are required to review and discuss the student expectations outlined in the Student Handbook. https://www.lasvegasacademy.net/post/student-handbook
+Students and parents/guardians are required to review and discuss the student expectations outlined in the Student Handbook.
+Parents & students will receive a notice to any updates to the handbook in the weekly or morning announcements. https://www.lasvegasacademy.net/post/student-handbook

 Updated - Student Cell Phone Use